testsmt/yinyang/docs/basic_usage.rst

 .. note::
    To catch invalid model bugs, you have to supply options to enable model validation in ``<solver_clis>``.
 Also consider
    that you may need to supply options to enable model production and incremental mode to ``<solver_clis>``.

+**Reducing a bug trigger**.
+After finding a bug, it is useful to produce a minimal test case before reporting the bug to save the SMT solver developers' time and effort.
+For many test cases, the C code reducer `creduce <https://embed.cs.utah.edu/creduce/>`_ does a great job.
+In addition, SMT-LIB specific reducer `pyDelta <https://github.com/nafur/pydelta>`_ can be used.